Hydra: Unifying Document Retrieval and Generation in a Single Vision-Language Model: Introduction

-We call this architecture \ours{}---one model, many heads.\footnote{The specific instantiation on Qwen3.5-4B is \textbf{HydraQwen3.5-4B}. ``4B'' is the model family name; the actual parameter count is 4.57B.} \Cref{fig:architecture} illustrates the architecture, and \Cref{fig:rag-pipeline} shows how this extends to a complete retrieval-augmented generation (RAG) pipeline.
+We call this architecture \ours{}: one model, two heads.\footnote{We release two instantiations on the Qwen3.5 family: \textbf{HydraQwen3.5-4B} (4.60B parameters, retrieval dim 320) and \textbf{HydraQwen3.5-0.8B} ($\approx$800M parameters, retrieval dim 128).
+Full training configuration is in \Cref{sec:training}.} \Cref{fig:architecture} illustrates the architecture, and \Cref{fig:rag-pipeline} shows how this extends to a complete retrieval-augmented generation (RAG) pipeline.
 Our contributions are:

 \begin{enumerate}[nosep] \item A \textbf{dual-head approach} that provides both ColBERT retrieval and autoregressive generation from a single VLM, requiring only a single LoRA adapter and no generation training.
-We identify three engineering requirements for making this work: attention mode restoration, \texttt{lm\_head} preservation, and KV-cache support (\Cref{sec:method}).
+We characterise the operating constraints for making this work: two correctness requirements (attention-mode restoration, \texttt{lm\_head} preservation) that \ours{} sidesteps structurally, plus a practical efficiency requirement (KV-cache support) addressed in the decode loop (\Cref{sec:method}).